basho/basho_docs/source/languages/en/riak/community/product-advisories/dvv-lastwritewins.md

 When AAE is enabled, the next AAE run will repair any keys with the issue.
 Also, once the bucket properties are fixed, issuing a GET (for example, your application reading the key) will result in both a successful read and will repair that particular object.

-If AAE is disabled in your cluster, infrequently accessed data affected by this issue, will be in a damaged state until the next request.
+If AAE is disabled in your cluster, infrequently accessed data affected by this issue will be in a damaged state until the next request.
 More information about AAE, and the risks associated with disabling it, is available at [https://docs.basho.com/riak/2.1.1/theory/concepts/aae/](https://docs.basho.com/riak/2.1.1/theory/concepts/aae/).

 In a future release we will ensure that dotted version vectors and `last_write_wins` cannot be enabled simultaneously.